Why LLM Models Use Your Content but Do Not Mention Your Brand?

 The new model is about explanation fit.
 Does your content reduce uncertainty in a real decision scenario?

 That is why the transcript’s Megalist experiment matters.
 It is a public test on a brand-new domain with zero authority, designed to study how AI systems find answers.
-The point is not to rush output.
-The fact is to observe how discoverability behaves when authority is missing.

 This matters for mature brands.
 Authority is not the same as inclusion.
 Strong brands can still be ignored if the content does not align with the reasoning path the AI needs.

-So the actionable move for CMOs is not to demand more content.
-It is to demand better decision coverage.
 One page should cover multiple realistic scenarios, not just a single keyword theme.
 This is the core of LLM SEO optimization techniques that actually work.

 You do not make AI visit your site; you make your content worth visiting